Fictitious play in zero-sum stochastic games: Fictitious Play in Stochastic Games

 \subsection{Fictitious Play for the Model-free Setting}

-Next we relax the assumption that each agent knows its own stage payoff function and the transition probabilities while agents can still observe their current stage payoff (realized), current state (visited), and the current action (taken by the other agent).
-Given the beliefs on $Q$-functions, the agents take the actions according to \eqref{eq:maxx} while they may also take some random action with some small probability $\epsilon$ to {\em explore} the unknown transition probabilities.
-They still update their beliefs on the strategy of the other agent according to \eqref{eq:policy}. {\ms However since \player{1} and \player{2} cannot update their beliefs on $Q$-functions as in \eqref{eq:Qfunc}, the agents instead follow a $Q$-learning-type of update described as follows.}
+Next we consider the scenarios where players do not know their own stage payoff function and the transition probabilities.
+They can still observe their current stage payoff (realized), current state (visited), and the current action (taken by the opponent).
+Given the beliefs on $Q$-functions, the players take the actions according to \eqref{eq:maxx} while they may also take some random action with some small probability $\epsilon>0$ to {\em experiment} stochastic state transitions, as in \cite{ref:Littman94}.
+For example, \player{1} can take action

+where $a_*^1$ is a greedy best response satisfying \eqref{eq:maxx} while $u^1\sim \mathcal{U}(A^1)$ with $\mathcal{U}(\cdot)$ denoting the uniform distribution over the associated set.
+We focus on this basic exploration strategy as a proof of concept.
+The players can also resort to more sophisticated strategies to speed up their exploration, e.g., see \cite{ref:Lattimore20}.

+Players still update their beliefs on opponent strategy according to \eqref{eq:policy}.
+However since \player{1} and \player{2} cannot update their beliefs on $Q$-functions as in \eqref{eq:Qfunc} without knowing state transition probabilities, they instead follow a $Q$-learning-type of update described as follows.